VegOut

 The person who never stops performing is caught in exactly this spiral.
 They're too depleted to recognize the depletion.
 They've spent so long operating at a deficit that the deficit feels normal.
 They've confused exhaustion with dedication, self-erasure with selflessness, and chronic resource loss with who they are.

 And because the people around them benefit from the performance, nobody flags it.
 Nobody says "you seem depleted."
-They say "you're so generous" and "I don't know what I'd do without you."
+They say "you're so generous" and "I don't know what we'd do without you."
 Which feeds just enough approval back into the system to keep the person running on fumes for another month.
 Another year.
 Another decade.

 Why this isn't about strength or weakness